chrisred/az-automation-gui-example/README.md

 Hybrid jobs can run on an Azure VM, or on an externally hosted server when it is connected using Azure Arc.
 This is one method to access services or data not managed by Azure.

-The example creates a local user account and syncs the local group names to an Azure Table so the "User Groups" drop-down list component can be populated.
+The example creates a local Windows user account and syncs the local group names to an Azure Table so the "User Groups" drop-down list component can be populated.
 A Windows based Hybrid Worker is required to execute the jobs.

 1. If using an external server follow the instructions to [add a server to Azure Arc](https://learn.microsoft.com/en-us/azure/azure-arc/servers/onboard-portal).
 This can be skipped for Azure hosted VMs.
 2. Configure the server as a Hybrid Worker by [adding it to a Hybrid Worker group](https://learn.microsoft.com/en-us/azure/automation/extension-based-hybrid-runbook-worker-install#add-a-machine-to-a-hybrid-worker-group).
 A group named `automation-gui-example-[suffix]` is already present in the Automation Account.
 3. Start the Runbook named `automation-gui-example-sync`.
 Provide the name of the Resource Group and the Storage Account as parameters, and run it on the Hybrid Worker.
 Check the job status to ensure it ran successfully.
-4. Refresh the site to pickup the change, now the "Hybrid Runbook" option should run successfully and create a local user.
+4. Refresh the site to pickup the change, now the "Hybrid Runbook" option on the site can be used and should create a local user.

 ### Re-deploying the ARM Template